 Allocation to Waste-to-Energy Facilities.
 Vintage 2020 allowances available for allocation to waste-to-energy facilities shall be calculated as set forth in section 95891(f)(1).
 The Executive Officer will place vintage 2020 allowances in the annual allocation holding account of each eligible waste-to-energy facility by October 24, 2019.
 An amount of vintage 2020 true-up allowances will be placed in the annual allocation holding account of each eligible waste-to-energy facility by October 24, 2019 to account for 2018 and 2019 emissions.

-Table 8-1: Assistance Factors and Covered Industrial Sectors